cookies-xor-cream/HugoTest/content/posts/poetry/patchwork-reality.md

 ---

 Tethered, ringing,
-Broken bones,
+broken bones,
-Each had sound
+each had sound
-Their hollow tone.
+their hollow tone.

 Lead's the servant,
-Of these observant,
+of these observant,
-Eyes that fled,
+eyes that fled,
-The ghastly seams.
+the ghastly seams.

 And found themselves
-Lost trapped in dreams,
+lost trapped in dreams,
-In the seamstress
+in the seamstress
-And her scenery.
+and her scenery.